ni3ls/shelly-autocaravan-alarm/README.md

 | Triple short click | Activate "SLEEP" mode when disarmed (Advanced only) / Deactivate when armed |
 | Single long click | Deactivate the alarm in any state |

 To arm: single short click.
 To arm in SLEEP mode: triple click (when system is disarmed) — Advanced only.
-To disarm: double, triple, or long click.
+To disarm: double, triple (not advanced mode), or long click (our preference).

 ### Alarm sounds (buzzer)

-When armed by single click, the buzzer plays a series of beeps with shorter and shorter delays (default 10 s).
-Then a long continuous warning beep — system is almost armed.
-Then silent and watching.
+When armed by single click, the buzzer plays a series of beeps with shorter and shorter delays (default 10 s) — system is almost armed.
+Then a long continuous warning beep.
+Then the system is armed, silent and watching for intruders.

 - **Re-arming (already armed):** short confirmation beep
-- **Disarming (double / triple / long click):** long double beep
+- **Disarming (double / triple (not advanced)/ long click):** long double beep
-- **Sleep mode (armed):** single beep on arming
+- **Sleep mode armed:** single beep to avoid waking the dog.

 **A long double beep always confirms deactivation.**